Multiple Subjects CSET Waiver Evaluations

 This information pertains to students who earned or are earning a Liberal Studies Bachelors Degree through CSULB.

-To request proof of Elementary Subject Matter Competency, submit a request below.
+To request proof of Elementary Subject Matter Competency Letter for an Employer or School District, submit a request below.

 This information pertains to students who earned a Liberal Studies Bachelors Degree at Another Institution (not CSULB).

 CSULB is no longer completing evaluations for Liberal Studies graduates from other institutions for proof of Elementary Subject Matter Competency.
 Assembly Bill (AB) 130 was signed by the Governor and became effective on July 9, 2021.
 Provisions of the bill create new options for credential candidates to meet the subject matter competence requirement.
 One of the options for demonstration of subject matter includes completion of an academic major in the subject area of the credential being sought.

 - Multiple Subject Candidates: Liberal Studies degrees as well as Liberal Studies degrees that include any focus or concentration in the title.

 - Education Specialist Candidates: The academic degree major must be in one of the subject areas listed for either Multiple Subject (Liberal Studies) or Single Subject candidates.